crimson-snow/seasons/README.md

 └───Season 02
     │   Game of Thrones - S02E01.mp4
     │   Game of Thrones - S02E02.mp4
 		...
 ```

 **Copying files to a new directory**
 Consider the scenario where we have several .mkv files in our current working directory.
-We want to rename every .mkv file in a format the Plex likes but also copy the files to a new directory called "~/TV Shows/Yu Yu Hakusho/Season 04".
+We want to rename every .mkv file in a format that Plex likes, but also copy the files to "~/TV Shows/Yu Yu Hakusho/Season 04" which is an appropriate place in our media library.

 1. We define our output location with the 'output' flag (If this location does not exist, it will be created).
 2. Since we want the files to be copied to a new location we denote that with the 'copy' flag.